rlbaker/fn/README.md

 ### `Every`

-Tests whether all elements in the array pass the test implemented by the provided function.
+Tests whether all elements in the slice pass the test implemented by the provided function.

 ```go
 input := []int{1, 2, 3, 4, 5}